 While spinal adjustment is the primary method used by chiropractors, many utilize other therapies as well.
+Here are some of the other therapies chiropractors provide:

 Ultrasound is a type of penetrating heat treatment produced by sonic vibrations.
 The sound waves, when applied to soft tissues and joints, act as a type of micro-massage that can help diminish swelling, boost blood flow, and reduce pain, stiffness, and spasms.